 When it comes to food, we can safely say that it’s one of the most important things we think about when planning a trip!
 Cooking classes are a great way to learn about new cultures and dishes.

 Sweet and spicy Thai curry, creamy Sri Lankan dhal and soft chicken satay sticks with smooth, sticky homemade peanut sauce are just some of the best dishes we have encountered on our travels.
 Not only have we eaten them, we have cooked them too!
-We try to make a point of taking cooking classes wherever we go (although we are yet to take a Chinese one – after living in Beijing for two years, this is not okay!) so that we can replicate the amazing flavours we tasted on our trip.
+We try to make a point of taking cooking classes wherever we go (although we are yet to take a Chinese one – after living in China for two years, this is not okay, especially with all the great food in Beijing!) so that we can replicate the amazing flavours we tasted on our trip.

 If you’re looking to take cooking classes in Asia, then you’re bound to find a good one in this list!
 We asked other travel bloggers to tell us about their favourite cooking classes.
 Right now, we’re tempted to book all of them ourselves!